dickwolff/PrPolicyValidator/README.md

   - Click on the 3 dots on the right side of the branch you want to validate (e.g. main/master) and choose `Branch Policies`.
   - Scroll to `Status Checks` and click the `+` to add a new policy.
   - Select the policy from the drop down, and select the requirement as prefered.
     - Don't see the PR validator?
 Make sure the build has run at least once since you've added the policy in the previous steps.
-Otherwise it won't show up.
+Otherwise it won't show up.a